 - La Romana Ice Cream Parlor

-- Map of the best places downtown, and the list for your phone!
+- Map of the best places in Baixa, and a list for your cell phone!

-Renewed and more beautiful than ever, a Swiss Pastry has reopened at a new address downtown, very close to the space that Lisboners have missed so much, in Rossio.
+Renovated and more beautiful than ever, Pastelaria Suíça has reopened at a new address downtown, very close to the place that Lisboners miss so much, in Rossio.

-Now you’ll find it in Praça da Figueira and with many of the iconic delicacies from the first version, such as the Duchesses, the Russians, the Eskimos, the Babas, the Tibias and the Jesuits, as well as many other novelties.
+Now you’ll find it in Praça da Figueira and with many of the iconic treats from the first version, such as the Duchesses, the Russians, the Eskimos, the Babas, the Tibias and the Jesuits, as well as many other new items.
 And have you seen the size of the terrace?

 Address: